 Don’t feel like reading through this long guide to implement these tactics?
 No problem!
 I offer FREE WordPress Setups so you can let me take care of configuring and optimizing your site for you.
-You can also download this guide as a PDF and read it later.
+Don’t have time to read the whole post right now?
+You can download this guide as a PDF and read it later.

 Let’s get started, shall we?

 If you’re looking for quality shared hosting for your WordPress website, we highly recommend A2 Hosting.
 They offer unlimited SSD space, free automatic site backups, hosting optimized for speed and 24/7/365 guru technical support.

 - What is SEO?

 - Why is SEO important?

 - Step #1 – Choosing a domain name